-Testing for HCV in New York
+What is the Testing for HCV in New York?

-What is HCV?
+What is Hepatitis C (HCV)?

-The infection of HCV spread through blood-to-blood contact i.e. blood transfusion from an infection individual to a healthy individual or unsterilized medical/dental equipment use.
+The infection of HCV spread through blood-to-blood contact i.e. blood transfusion from an infected individual to a healthy individual or unsterilized medical/dental equipment use.
 The people involved in intravenous drug use are the most at risk to be infected with HCV.
-There is still no concrete evidence whether HCV is transmitted through sexual activity, but it is seen that people indulging in high-risk sexual activities and having multiple sex partners are at high risk.
-Tattooing is also associated with high risk of transmission of HCV, as well as sharing of personal items like razors and toothbrushes
+There is still no concrete evidence of whether HCV is transmitted through sexual activity, but it is seen that people indulging in high-risk sexual activities and having multiple sex partners are at high risk.
+Tattooing is also associated with a high risk of transmission of HCV, as well as sharing of personal items like razors and toothbrushes

-What are the symptoms of HCV?
+What are the symptoms of Hepatitis C HCV?

 Top Rated NYC physician